Welcome to willow x arch!

 MEET our founder

-An award-winning audio journalist, archival researcher, and public historian, Jasmine has a background in podcasting and public radio, where she has produced and reported stories for Slate Magazine, Mississippi Public Broadcasting in Jackson, The Atlanta Journal-Constitution, and WHYY in Philadelphia.
-As an associate producer at Slate Podcasts, the audio division of Slate Magazine, she worked on several shows, including as an archival researcher for the award-winning podcast, Slow Burn: The L.A.
-Riots.
+Jasmine has a background in podcasting and public radio, where she has produced and reported stories for Slate Magazine, The Atlanta Journal-Constitution, and WHYY in Philadelphia.
+As an associate producer at Slate Podcasts, the audio division of Slate Magazine, Jasmine contributed to several shows, including serving as an archival researcher for the award-winning Slow Burn: The L.A.
+Riots and helping develop A Word …With Jason Johnson, which explored race in American politics and society.
+She also interviewed Oscar-nominated filmmaker Sophia Nahli Allison about her documentary A Love Song for Latasha and Black girlhood.
+Jasmine has conducted research in public history, highlighting historical moments, including the lived experiences of Black women suffragists and enslaved women and girls during the Revolutionary Era, through her work with the National Trust for Historic Preservation and the National Park Service.

 Bridging the gap between companies and the ethical representation of Black women and girls in media and entertainment.